Overview

 - Use

-p_randomwhen you want to externally supply a plausible proportion of random or inattentive respondents. - Supply neither if you do not want to apply a correction; this is the default behavior, and the functions will let you know that no correction was applied.
+p_randomwhen you want to externally supply a plausible proportion of random or inattentive respondents. - Supply neither if no correction is necessary; this is the default behavior, and the functions will let you know that no correction was applied.
 Both

 imprr_directandimprr_weightswill return the uncorrected estimates in this case, but still print useful outputs such as average rankings, top-k rankings, and so on.